top of page

 1. Mentorship That Transfers Power, Not Just Advice

-Mentorship remains one of the most effective retention and progression tools, but only when it moves beyond informal guidance.
-For Black and women of colour in STEM and AI, mentorship must be structured, resourced and outcome-driven.
-An upgraded approach could be to:
+Mentorship remains one of the most effective retention and progression tools, but it must move beyond informal guidance.
+For Black women and women of colour in STEM and AI, mentorship must be structured, resourced, and outcome-driven.
+An upgraded approach could include:

-Pair mentorship with sponsorship, where senior leaders actively advocate for visibility, stretch roles and promotion.
+• Pairing mentorship with sponsorship, where senior leaders actively advocate for visibility, stretch roles, and promotion.

 This reframes mentorship from emotional support to career infrastructure.